manuelgug/R-toolkit-for-metagenomic-studies/README.md

    ->each step performs a pairwise Wilcox test, Kruskal-Wallis test for multiple comparisons and creates boxplot of sites/treatments signaling the means

 #### Example outputs
 ![alt text](https://github.com/manuelgug/R-toolkit-for-metagenomic-studies/blob/main/example_outputs/diversity.png)

 _____________________________

 ## non-metric_multidimensional_scaling.R
-Non-Metric Multidimensional Scaling (NMDS) is an non-marametric ordination analysis widely (but not exclusively) used in microbial ecology.
+Non-Metric Multidimensional Scaling (NMDS) is an ordination analysis widely (but not exclusively) used in microbial ecology.
 It uses a dissimilarity matrix to arrange samples into a 2D plane depending on its taxonomic or functional composition.
 Although there are  many dissimilarity matrices for many different purposes (see _vegan_ documentation), Bray-Curtis dissimilarity matrix is the most used for microbial ecology studies.

 #### Dependencies
 * _ggplot2_